Henrik Harder

-Henrik Harder (1642 – January 8, 1683) was a Danish Neolatin poet, who wrote epic poems and epigrams.
+Henrik Harder (1642 – 8 January 1683) was a Danish Neo-Latin poet, who wrote epic poems and epigrams.

 Life

 He was born Henrik Harder in Flensburg.
 At the age of 10 his family moved to Copenhagen, where he eventually died at the age of 42.
 His father, Claus (Claudius), was a courtier of Frederick III, King of Denmark.
 Henrik himself spent a number of years in England as the secretary to Christopher Lindenov (1639–1697), the Danish envoy to England from 1668–1672.
 His service complete, he explored Europe for a time, and then returned to Copenhagen and became tutor to count Niels Friis (Nicolaus Frisius, 1665–1699).
 He is buried in St. Peter's Church in Copenhagen.